r-Techsupport/TechSupportBot/README.md

 For the admin ID, get your user ID by right clicking on your name, either on the side bar or after you sent a message, and clicking "Copy ID".
 Put your ID in single quotes in the array.
 #### postgres
 For postgres, you will need the username, password, and DB name you created previously.
 Enter it exactly as found in your .env file.
 Do not change the port or host.
-#### mongodb
-For mongodb, you will need the username and password you created previously.
-You will also need to create a DB name here.
-Enter the username and password exactly as found in your .env file.
-Just like postgres, the DB name works best with all lowercase, but it is not a requirement.
-Do not change the port or host.
 #### Additional configuration
 All the additional configuration is optional, and is not required to start the bot.
 This includes all API keys.
 The default settings everywhere else work, but can be changed later if desired.